drabi-he/1337-Cursus/LVL5/inception/README.md

 ### Adminer

 `Adminer` is a database management tool that can be accessed via your web browser.
-It's a singular file written in PHP which can be deployed wherever you need it just by moving the file to wherever you need it to be
+It's a singular file written in PHP which can be deployed wherever you need it just by moving the file to wherever you need it to be and accessing it via your web browser.
+It's a great tool for managing your databases when you don't have access to a GUI like `phpMyAdmin`.

 ## 2. COMMANDS AND USAGE